easydeze/easydeze.github.io/_pages/about.md

 My name is Danny Zhang, and I am a junior at Rice University studying Computer Science and Mathematics.

-I'm keenly interested in mobile development and full-stack development, especially as it pertains to user-facing products.
+I'm interested in mobile development and backend development, especially as it pertains to user-facing products.
 I was an iOS Engineer Intern at Expedia Group and will be a Software Engineer Intern at Datadog this coming summer.

 Research Interests
 ======